ishan9220/Pewlett-Hackard-Analysis/README.md

 # Results: 4 major points from the analysis as follows :

-1) The majority of unique employees  are Software Engineers at 32.5% followed by Senior Staff at 31.3%.
+1) The majority of uniquererting employees  are Software Engineers at 32.5% followed by Senior Staff at 31.3%.
 2) Non Senior Staff or Engineers and Staff Members combined to be 26465 or 29.2%
 3) The number of managers retiring is neglileable at only 2 personnel.